Learning Outcomes

 Common Law

 At common law, the burden of a covenant does not run with the land.
-This means successors in title to the covenantor are not bound by the covenant.
-This rule was established in Austerberry v Corporation of Oldham.
+Successors in title to the covenantor are not bound by the covenant.
+This rule was established in Austerberry v Corporation of Oldham and confirmed in Rhone v Stephens.
+If only common law applies, the original covenantor remains liable, but successors do not bear the burden.

 Equity: Restrictive Covenants